- Quality Teaching

 The Career Champions program is a professional development opportunity for faculty and instructors to learn tangible ways to add career connection in the classroom, while advancing diversity, equity, and inclusion and examining the barriers to access for first generation students, students of color, and low-income students.
 Our curriculum was developed collaboratively with a cross-campus group of teaching and professional faculty.

 Applicants should have completed some form of diversity, equity, and inclusion training at OSU or elsewhere.
 Applicants need not be DEI experts but should have some familiarity with DEI concepts.
-Career Champions is accepting applications May 16 - June 3 2022.
+Career Champions is accepting applications October 31 - November 23.
 Apply here.
-The fall 2022 cohort will convene October 10 - November 18.
+The winter 2023 cohort will convene January 23 - March 3.
 Participants must be available for all sessions to be accepted to the program.
-Synchronous sessions will occur on Fridays at 1:00 p.m.
+Synchronous sessions will occur on Fridays at 11:00 a.m.